Washington-Hillsdale Internship Program

 Live With Fellow Students

 Students live in either the Hillsdale House (a renovated townhouse on Capitol Hill) or in other College-arranged housing on Capitol Hill.
+The Hillsdale House is divided into four apartments, each able to house between two and six students.
+It is within walking distance to Hillsdale in D.C. (less than 5 minutes), the Capitol, Union Station, and various restaurants and shops.

 Activities